nibekasov/recSysSA/design.md

 | Description of items | TBD | DE | TDB |
 | Items reviews | TBD | DE | TDB |

+MVP: Jupyter's notebook with loaded data.

+- Stage 2 - EDA, feature selection

+Cleaning data from outliers, filling nans and incorrect info due to the chosen strategy.
+Perform EDA and plot main distributions, graphs, statistics for the understanding and the insights.
+Make feature selection and form the feature space (including scaling).

+MVP: Jupyter's notebook with main conclusions and insights.
+Fixed feauture space.

+- Stage 3 - Definition of train, test, validation samples.

+Description and formation of samples for trainig, testing and validation.

 > Examples of stages:
 > - Stage 2 - Prepare predictive models
 > - Step 3 - Interpretation of models (as agreed with the customer)